Cognitive well being improves our lives, and it becomes even more crucial as we age,

 American Mensa will also announce the Mensa Foundation’s Distinguished Teacher of the Year and reveal the annual Mensa Bracket Challenge.
 This is the first year that the Bracket Challenge voting has been opened up to the public.
 Plus, American Mensa will be hosting official Mensa testing sessions across the United States throughout the month with special two-for-one pricing and other fun promotional items for test takers.
 To find out more about Mind Challenge Month, visit http://www.knowmensa.org.

 “Cognitive well being improves our lives, and it becomes even more crucial as we age,” said American Mensa’s Supervisory Psychologist Dr. Frank Lawlis.
 “Our hope is by creating a month that focuses on our brain, while highlighting all that Mensa has to offer our communities, we can provide some resources and showcase a truly remarkable part of the human body.”

-The mission of American Mensa is to identify and foster human intelligence, as well as provide a stimulating intellectual and social environment for its members.
-Mensa is the organization open to anyone who scores in the top two percent on an accepted, standardized intelligence test.
-Mensa has more than 57,000 members in the United States and more than 110,000 members around the world.
-For more information about Mensa, or to apply for membership, visit http://www.us.mensa.org or call (800) 66-MENSA.
+American Mensa is an organization open to anyone who scores in the top two percent on an accepted, standardized intelligence test.
+The organization has more than 56,000 members in the United States and more than 110,000 members around the world.
+For more information about Mensa, or to apply for membership, please visit http://www.us.mensa.org or call (800) 66-MENSA